 Correction: In high school, it is possible for classes to be mixed grades.
 If someone needs a science credit, for example, a senior could be in a class with juniors.

 Correction: Agree with the other corrections, but would add that the teacher, Mr. Molina, would likely teach more than one class for different grade levels.
-He could easily combine the different classes into one field trip.
+The different classes could be combined into one field trip.
 As there are two buses, it seems likely there is more than one class.
-Emmett and Rosalie may not be in any of Molina's classes.
-The field trip may also be optional for students to attend.
+Emmett and Rosalie could be in another Molina class, and the field trip may be open for any student to attend.

 19th Sep 2019